Who doesn’t love quinoa?

 The first being: The Targeted Ketogenic Diet.

-this is more or less the same as a regular keto-diet with the exception that you’re allowed to eat carbs around the times of exercising.
-The most common practice is to intake the carbs around thirty minutes before your workout, so your body uses it as energy, meaning that the carbs won’t be stored in any unwanted places.
+This is more or less the same as a regular keto-diet with the exception that you’re allowed to eat carbs around the times of exercising.
+The most common practice is to intake the carbs around thirty minutes before your workout, so your body uses it as energy.
+This ensures the carbs won’t be stored in any unwanted places.

-Quinoa has a pretty high-carb profile with a 100-gram serving containing 21.3 grams, so you have to make sure you’re doing enough exercise to burn it off so you don’t compromise ketosis.
+Quinoa has a pretty high-carb profile with a 100-gram serving containing 21.3 grams.
+You have to make sure you’re doing enough exercise to burn it off so you don’t compromise ketosis.

 The second being: The Cyclical Ketogenic Diet.

 Also known as Keto Cycling, which refers to a period where you switch between eating carbs and not eating carbs.

 This could be an effective method for those who have a hard time cutting carbs out.
 It usually consists of five days of eating, as if you were on your old keto diet, followed by eating moderate amounts of carbs for one or two days.

 Carbs should be eaten in moderation: if they’re over-consumed, your body cannot maintain ketosis, and all of your efforts go to waste.
 However, if you’re disciplined and don’t go too overboard, you’ll have the ability to enjoy healthy carb-based products just like quinoa.

 Taking all of that information in, we can see that quinoa can be safe, but are there times when it should be avoided?